-Want more peace of mind when it comes to the condition of your property?
-Then it’s better to look at getting a more in-depth survey.
-This can usually be done at the same time as the lender’s valuation.
-Just keep in mind that this will cost you extra.
+If you’d like more peace of mind when it comes to the condition of your property, then there are more in-depth surveys available.
+You might be able to get them done at the same time as the lender’s valuation, but remember that a survey and a valuation are not the same thing.
+And anything you arrange will cost you extra.

 There are three key types of surveys to be aware of:

-Keep in mind, though, that the HomeBuyer Report doesn’t look beyond the floorboards or behind the walls.
-You will get a report with recommendations with regard to repairs, together with the approximate costs to fix them.
+A HomeBuyer Report highlights any major structural problems, like damp or subsidence, but it doesn’t go beyond the floorboards or behind the walls.
+You’ll get a report with recommendations for repairs, together with the approximate costs to fix them.

-The most comprehensive report provides you with an in-depth analysis of the property’s condition and includes advice on defects, repairs and maintenance options.
-It is very important if the property is in poor condition, is an older or larger property or has had alterations, or if you are planning alterations.
+This is considered the most comprehensive report available, as it provides you with an in-depth analysis of the property’s condition and includes advice on defects, repairs and maintenance options.

 If a property is in poor condition, is older, larger, or had alterations, or if you’re planning alterations, this survey highlights any serious issues, that could impact the value of the property.